liaozhongwu/data-type/README.md

 ## License

-client-ajax is released under the MIT license.
+data-type is released under the MIT license.